HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

 Splitting the content types by the type of third party, we see the prevalence of those three main types (scripts, images and HTML) across most types, though the worrying amount of JavaScript (even for video type!) is already apparent.
-The above chart is for mobile and the desktop picture is very similar but is not shown for brevity reasons.
+The above chart is for mobile, but the desktop picture is very similar.

 {{ figure_markup(
   image="third-parties-requests-by-content-type-and-category-on-mobile.png",